This article may contain affiliate links. please check out my policy!

 I know we've all been there, we have half a loaf of bread just sitting, and it sits for too long and suddenly it's nearing the best buy date or even a day or two past it - I am not condoning eating anything past the best buy date, use your own judgment here - and you don't want to just throw it away.
 You could stuff it in the freezer and forget about it *guilty*.

-Or, you could have some tasty homemade croutons that will lengthen the life of your bread, therefore no freezer burnt waste!
+Or, you could have some tasty homemade croutons that will lengthen the life of your bread, and therefore no freezer burnt waste!

 🥘Ingredients